John L. Walters: Career

-In 1992, with Laurence Aston, he co-founded the audio journal Unknown Public., which won a Prudential Award in 1996.
+In 1992, with Laurence Aston, he co-founded the audio journal Unknown Public, which won a Prudential Award in 1996.
+The first 12 Unknown Public (initially quarterly) releases came in the form of 'creative music in a plain brown box', including CD and detailed booklets including rich graphics.
+From UP13 (Changing Platforms) a CD-book format was used for more occasional releases.
+The last book issued was Re-Invented (UP17, 2006).
 Aston and Walters also founded the SoundCircus label with classical record producer James Mallinson and pianist Joanna MacGregor.

 In 1997, after working for a number of newspapers and magazines, including the Architectural Review, he joined Eye magazine as managing editor.
 Walters has been the editor of Eye magazine since the publication of Eye no. 33 in 1999.
 He became its co-owner (with art director Simon Esterson) after a management buy-out in 2008.
-Walters also writes about creative music (including jazz, electronica, ‘world’ and contemporary music) for a number of newspapers and magazines including The Independent, in which he wrote a monthly music column called ‘Stretch Your Ears’ plus features, The Wire, Jazzwise, London Jazz News and The Guardian, for which he wrote the ‘On the Edge’ column for five years; also regular reviews and music features.
+Walters also writes about creative music (including jazz, electronica, ‘world’ and contemporary music) for a number of newspapers and magazines including The Independent, in which he wrote a monthly music column called ‘Stretch Your Ears’ plus features, The Wire, Jazzwise, London Jazz News and The Guardian, for which he wrote the ‘On the Edge’ column for five years; also reviews and music features, some of which have been published on the Rock’s Backpages site.

 Walters has been a guest lecturer at colleges and conferences internationally, and he served as an external examiner at Central Saint Martins from 2003 to 2006.
 Walters has also served as chair for several international juries, including one for the inaugural European Design Award and also the 24th International Biennial of Graphic Design.
 He has received many nominations for the UK's BSME (British Society of Magazine Editors) Awards, and won in 2002, 2016 and 2018.
 In January 2010, Walters was the co-curator of a one-day conference about music and design at St Bride Library, London, and he co-programmes the regular ‘Type Tuesday’ events that Eye has held at St Bride since 2013.
 In February 2020 he spoke at the Plan D Conference in Zagreb.